Qualifying for the SSNCT

 NAQT reserves the right to adjust rankings submitted by hosts to better conform to game results.
 In such cases, if the host requests it, we will post both the original ranking and NAQT’s ranking (but qualification to the SSNCT will be based on NAQT’s ranking).

 If a tournament divides its field into varsity and junior varsity divisions (or similar divisions based on skill) that don’t compete against each other, then the number of invitations issued for each division of the SSNCT will be 30% of the total count of eligible teams across all divisions, but all teams in an upper division will be ranked above those in a lower division (regardless of record or statistics).
 (Divisions that don’t use questions from NAQT will be ignored for this purpose of calculating the total number of teams.)

-For example, suppose the varsity division has 8 small, public school teams and 12 large school teams while the junior varsity division has 4 small, public school teams and 12 large school teams.
+For example, suppose the varsity division has eight teams from schools eligible for the Traditional Public Schools Division and twelve non-Small School teams, while the junior varsity division has four teams from schools eligible for the Traditional Public Schools Division and twelve non-Small School teams.
 Then a total of four (30% × (8 + 4) = 3.6, rounded up) SSNCT invitations would be awarded, and they would be given to the top four small schools in the varsity division.
 The top small schools from junior varsity divisions are encouraged to apply for wildcards.

 If a tournament divides its field into divisions based on school size and/or school type that don’t compete against each other, then each division will be considered a separate tournament for the sake of qualification, and small schools will qualify from each independently.

 A small school team may earn an invitation to both the High School National Championship Tournament (HSNCT) and the SSNCT with a single performance.

 Because those events are held on different dates (and use different questions), those schools are encouraged to attend both championships.